XUDOR/LOWTIDE/README.md

 _________________________________________________________________________
 * `middle(arr)`:

-      middle(arr): Returns the middle element(s) of the array.
+Returns the middle element(s) of the array.

       const result1 = _.middle([1, 2, 3, 5, 7, 11, 13 ]) //  returns [5]
       const result2 = _.middle([1, 2, 3, 5, 7, 11, ]) //  returns [3, 5]

 _________________________________________________________________________
 * `tail(arr)`:

-      tail(arr): Returns all elements of the array excluding the first one.
+ Returns all elements of the array excluding the first one.

       const result = _.tail([1, 2, 3]) // returns [2, 3]